How To Connect To Your Droplet with SSH

 - The default username on the server

 - The default password for that username

 To get your Droplet's IP address, visit the DigitalOcean Control Panel.
 The IP address will be displayed in the IP Address column after your Droplet has been created.
 You can mouse over it to copy it into your clipboard.

 The default username is root on most operating systems, like Ubuntu and CentOS.
-Exceptions to this include CoreOS, where you'll log in as core, and FreeBSD, where you'll log in as freebsd.
+Exceptions to this include CoreOS, where you'll log in as core, Rancher, where you'll log in as rancher, and FreeBSD, where you'll log in as freebsd.